microting/eform-angular-frontend/docs/Linux/install.md

 cat /proc/swaps
 ```

-If no swap file or partition is available, you can create swapfile with commands below
+If no swap file or partition is available - you can create swapfile with commands below

 ```bash
 sudo fallocate -l 4G /swapfile